Represent practical situations to model addition and sharing (ACMNA004)

 By the end of the Foundation year, students make connections between number names, numerals and quantities up to 10.
 They compare objects using mass, length and capacity.
 Students connect events and the days of the week.
 They explain the order and duration of events.
 They use appropriate language to describe location.

 Students count to and from 20 and order small collections.
 They group objects based on common characteristics and sort shapes and objects.
-Students answer simple questions to collect information.
+Students answer simple questions to collect information and make simple inferences.

 Recognise and describe one-half as one of two equal parts of a whole.
 (ACMNA016)